jihedmastouri/saf/README.md

 ## LICENSE

- Copyright 2024 - Jihed MASTOURI and Contributors.
+ Copyright 2024 - Jihed MASTOURI and contributors.

  Licensed under the Apache License, Version 2.0 (the "License");
  you may not use files from this project except in compliance with the License.